regro/cf-scripts/README.md

 - `RUN_URL`: set to the URL of the CI build (now set to a GHA run URL)
 - `MEMORY_LIMIT_GB`: set to the memory limit in GB for the bot
 - `BOT_TOKEN`: a GitHub token for the bot user
+- `CF_TICK_CONTAINER_NAME`: the name of the container to use in the bot, otherwise defaults to `ghcr.io/regro/conda-forge-tick`
 - `CF_TICK_CONTAINER_TAG`: set this to override the default container tag used in production runs, otherwise the value of `__version__` is used

 ### Running Tests